tokoth/30DaysMapChallenge/index.md

 Mapping tools and software’s used; QGIS, ArcGIS Pro, Python, Blender, Aerialod, and GIMP.

 [Here](https://twitter.com/tjukanov/status/1443868144905428992) you can find the official list of daily mapping topics, and [here](https://twitter.com/tyson_okoth) is my Twitter profile, where I posted my map creations.
-Contact on mail at: `tysonokoth8@gmail.com`

 Here is a montage of my maps.